 Damp Proofing Methods

-We might recommend the removal of sand cement renders and replacement with a lime render which will allow the walls to breathe and shed moisture, before considering this read our advice on damp and lime render click here for PDF article on this subject.
+We might recommend the removal of sand cement renders and replace with a lime render which will allow the walls to breathe and shed moisture.
+Before considering this, you should read our advice on damp and lime render.